 Some states provide this information online or over the phone.
 Contact the nurse aid registry office for your state to find out the steps required to access your information online.
 In addition to your name, you may be required to provide additional information such as your social security number.

 Some states allow employers to access this information online as well and maintain an open online registry that can be searched with just a first and last name.
-These registries provide information on the status of background checks as well as the date the health care worker completed certified nurse assistance program, and where that course was completed.
+These registries provide information on the status of background checks as well as the date the health care worker completed their certified nurse assistant program, and where that course was completed.
+A full ist of CNA license lookups by state is located here.

-What if I Don’t Know Who to Contact?
+What if I Don’t Know Who to Contact About My License Number?

 If you have difficulty locating the contact information for the nurse aid registry, check with your state’s department of public health or the state’s nursing board.
 You can also ask the facility where you received your classes, or the testing site where you took your exam.
-Any of these resources should be able to direct you to the appropriate agency.
+Any of these resources should be able to direct you to the appropriate agency to find your CNA license number.

 States Without CNA Certificate Numbers

 Some states do not issue certificate numbers.
 In these states, you will verify your status by providing a copy of your certificate, a verification letter, or a printout from the state’s health care worker registry.
-Every state operates with their own rules, so be sure you know the requirements for your own state.
+Every state operates with its own rules, so be sure you know the requirements for your own state.
+Additionally, if you are moving states and seeking to use your current CNA status to transfer your license to another state you will need to check with the regulatory agency for CNAs in the state you are moving to for the specific steps to obtain a new CNA license.

 CNA License Renewal